Your landlord must protect your deposit with one of three schemes, and provide you with proof, within 30 days of taking your deposit money.

 Find out more about deposits on the Shelter website.

 Make sure that you agree an inventory with the agent or landlord before or as soon as you move in.
 An inventory should describe everything that is provided with the accommodation, and details about the condition that the accommodation is in.
-It should be signed by you and the agent.
+It should be signed by you and the agent and will be used to compare the state of the property when you arrived, to the state of the property when you leave.
+Anything beyond reasonable damage may be taken from your deposit.

 It is a good idea to take dated photographs of any damage or wear and tear on the day you move in – that way you have proof if later the landlord claims that you caused the damage.